k3karthic/ansible__busy-behind-nat/README.md

 # Ansible - Access BUSY behind NAT

-On certain ISPs like Jio, it is impossible to access a server over the internet as the ISP does not allow incoming connections on the dynamically assigned IPv4 address.
-This means that it is not possible to access [BUSY](https://busy.in/) using the provided [Mobile App](https://www.busywinsoftware.com/products/busy-mobile-app/).
+On certain ISPs like [Jio](https://www.jio.com/), it is not possible to access a server over the internet.
+This can happen if the ISP does not allow incoming connections on the dynamic IP address.
+As a result, it is not possible to access [BUSY](https://busy.in/) using the provided [Mobile App](https://www.busywinsoftware.com/products/busy-mobile-app/).

-The Ansible playbook in this repository creates a private [OpenVPN](https://openvpn.net/) network which will allow the [BUSY Mobile App](https://www.busywinsoftware.com/products/busy-mobile-app/) to connect to the [BUSY server](https://busy.in/) using the "LAN" profile.

 ## Solution Overview

-The Ansible playbook in this repository creates a private OpenVPN network between a phone and the server.
-To access the server over the internet, configure the BUSY mobile app to connect to the server using the "LAN" profile and provide the server's IP address on the virtual network.
+The Ansible playbook in this repository creates a private [OpenVPN](https://openvpn.net/) network.
+The [BUSY Mobile App](https://www.busywinsoftware.com/products/busy-mobile-app/) can then connect to the [BUSY server](https://busy.in/) over the virtual network using the "LAN" profile.

 ![Architecture Diagram](resources/solution_overview.png)